 Ask yourself why you want to come home early.
 If you know that a part of you would quite happily stay but you feel obligated to as it doesn’t feel fair on your partner then talk to them.
 You don’t want to hurt them but you really don’t want to regret coming home too early because you feel like you have no choice.

 You know your relationship the best and if it can handle the time away.
-No one can tell you what’s best for you and your partner.
+No one else can tell you what you and your partner should do.
 If you both want to make your relationship work then it will.
 It’s as simple as that.
 Distance doesn’t have to get in the way of it.

 I’ve met loads of people in international relationships who go a long time without seeing their partner.
 Make no mistake it’s hard work but it’s possible.
-You just have to find your way.
+You just have to work at it to find your solution.